• Skip to primary navigation

 Get Help Now

 Loss of oxygen or limited oxygen to the brain of a newborn causes brain cells to die, leading to brain damage.
-The brain damage may be severe enough to cause cerebral palsy, leading to associated disorders of CP, including cognitive impairments, vision and hearing problems, delayed speech, and learning disabilities.
+The brain damage may be severe enough to cause cerebral palsy.[3]
+Cerebral palsy can cause associated disorders of CP, including cognitive impairments, vision and hearing problems, delayed speech, and learning disabilities.

 Brain Damage

-Brain damage is not only caused by asphyxia and does not only lead to cerebral palsy.
-A baby may be born with brain damage caused by a skull fracture, infection in the mother, preeclampsia in the mother, or conditions in the baby that are left untreated, like jaundice.[3]
+Asphyxia is not the only cause of brain damage.
+A baby may be born with brain damage caused by a skull fracture, infection in the mother, preeclampsia in the mother, or conditions in the baby that are left untreated, like jaundice.

 Erb’s Palsy and Brachial Plexus Injury